a theology of miscarriage

 But if I’m honest, for a long time after my losses, these kinds of passages were incredibly difficult for me to read.
 I just couldn’t comprehend how God could be so involved in the planning, forming and conception of life, and then simultaneously be so silent or absent when that same life fails or slowly ebbs away.

 I’m still not fully sure how to reconcile and make sense of all these verses in the context of my personal experiences of loss.
 I mean, are we actually meant to take these ideas held in the writings of ancient poets and prophets about how and when life begins so very literally?
 How close is God’s involvement in the detailed process of conception?
 Is he really planning all those teenage pregnancies, but denying infertile couples in their 30s?
 Or does God create the original spark of energy required for life but then leave the rest up to nature, and our own choices and agency?
-Honestly, I don’t know… but I’d like to think it’s the latter as I can’t make much sense of anything else.
+Honestly, I don’t know… but I’d like to think it’s the latter.

 I’ve also found it helpful to treat the tragedy of miscarriage within a similar theological framework to any other form of sickness or disease or brokenness in our bodies - not as God’s plan, will, or intention for our lives, and not as a judgement upon individuals for sin either, but simply as a terrible ongoing side-effect of living in a world that is still waiting to be redeemed.